Lhy121125/EightPlayer/ReadMe.txt

 We have neither received nor given any unauthorized aid in this assignment.
 ********/
 ReadMe:
-1, Students: Nick Luo(Haiyu) Ray Zeng(Tianrui)
+1, Contributor: Nick Luo(Haiyu) Ray Zeng(Tianrui)

 2, Name of files: EightPlayer.java, Node.java

-3, Possible bugs:
-For some reasons, for some cases we get the A* has more nodes than the BFS, maybe the A* search has some inefficient implementation.

-4, Filled-in table
+3, Filled-in table
 Case           Numbers of moves	 Numbers of nodes generated
 				BFS	A*(Manhattan) 	A* (Col Row Check)
 1. 138742065	12		2278	1863		1863